abhipi/l2_cuak/README.md

     - Ensure the ALB has a rule to forward VNC to the same target group!!
 (STEPS BELOW)
     - Application-based stickiness cookie added for user access!!

-### Update on 03/20/2025- Chrome Containerized, Spawned based on Docker Image
+### 03/20/2025- Chrome Containerized, Spawned based on Docker Image
 - Current Instance's Static Endpoints:
     - http://44.195.135.191:8080/start
     - http://44.195.135.191:8080/vnc/{SESSION_ID}